AndersonBY/codexy/README.md

 codexy --approval-mode full-auto "create the fanciest todo-list app"
 ```

-That’s it – Codexy will interact with the OpenAI API, suggest file changes or commands, and (depending on your approval mode) execute them.
+That's it – Codexy will interact with the OpenAI API, suggest file changes or commands, and (depending on your approval mode) execute them.

 ---